We support people furthest from the job market by providing training, work placements and a direct route into a job.

 MP, then Prisons Minister, Ministry of Justice

-To celebrate helping over 1,000 people into employment through our Community Employment Programme, we held our Community Employment Awards attended by charity partners, industry stakeholders and government minister, Caroline Dinenage MP.
-The event celebrated people who have overcome obstacles to successfully enter sustained employment.
+To celebrate helping over 1,000 people back into work through our Community Employment Programme, we held our Community Employment Awards in 2017 which were attended by charity partners, industry stakeholders and government minister, Caroline Dinenage MP.
+The event celebrated people who have overcome significant obstacles to successfully enter sustained employment.

 Landsec’s approach to working with charities, authorities and others to offer people from disadvantaged backgrounds work experience and job opportunities, is making a real difference and I urge other employers to get involved and do the same."